sarg3nt/cert-manager-webhook-infoblox-wapi/README.md

 - `host`: FQDN or IP address of the InfoBlox server.
 - `view`: DNS View in the InfoBlox server to manipulate TXT records in.
+- `zone`: An Infoblox zone to create the TXT record in. (default: "")
-- `usernameSecretRef`: Reference to the secret name holding the username for the InfoBlox server (optional if getUserFromVolume is used)
+- `usernameSecretRef`: Reference to the secret name holding the username for the InfoBlox server (optional if getUserFromVolume is true)
-- `passwordSecretRef`: Reference to the secret name holding the password for the InfoBlox server (optional if getUserFromVolume is used)
+- `passwordSecretRef`: Reference to the secret name holding the password for the InfoBlox server (optional if getUserFromVolume is true)
 - `getUserFromVolume: true`: Get the Infoblox user from the host file system. (default: false)
 - `port`: Port of the InfoBlox server (default: 443).
-- `version`: Version of the InfoBlox server (default: 2.5).
+- `version`: Version of the InfoBlox server (default: 2.10).
 - `sslVerify`: Verify SSL connection (default: false).
 - `httpRequestTimeout`: Timeout for HTTP request to the InfoBlox server, in seconds (default: 60).
 - `httpPoolConnections`: Maximum number of connections to the InfoBlox server (default: 10).
+- `ttl`: The time to live of the TXT record. (default: 90)
+- `useTtl`: Whether or not to use the ttl.  (default: true)

 ### Creating Certificates